austind9999/Taskerbot/README.rst

 Dependencies
 ------------

-Taskerbot requires Python 3.
+TaskerbotRecode requires Python 3.
 For a list of required Python 3 libraries, see ``requirements.txt``.

 The required Heroku__ files are provided with this project if you're interested